mfmealing/data-analytics-power-bi-report707/README.md

 that combines this and the Region column together with a column separating them.
 Created a final hierarchy for geography in the following order: World Region, Country, Country Region.
 The World Region column is the continent.

+## Milestone 4
+Set up report pages: Executive Summary, Customer Detail, Product Detail, Stores Map.
+Also set colour theme for report.
+Added a side panel to eventually create a navigation pane from.

+## Milestone 5
+Built the Customer Detail report page.
+Added cards detailing the total number of unique customers, the revenue per customer (total revenue divided by total unique customers) and the full name, number of orders and revenue of the customer with the highest revenue.
+Added a pie chart to show the distribution of customers by country and a bar chart showing the distribution of customers by product category.
+Created a table showing the 20 customers with the highest revenue, sorted by revenue with their full names, reveneu and number of orders.
+Also added data bars to the revenue and order columns for clarity.
+Added a line chart showing the total customers by year, quarter or month depending on the level drilled down - this was left at quarter for best visuals.
+A trend line was added with a forcast for the next 10 periods with a confidense of 95%.